ADVERTISEMENT

 This is late 18th century England, at the height of the transatlantic slave trade.
 Lindsay’s family’s shock and dismay at the fact that their nephew had pre-marital relations with an enslaved African woman is only matched by their surprise at the outcome: a mixed-raced child, who they describe at this moment as ‘negro’ or ‘mulatto’ in the film.
 The child is one of two nieces taken care of by Mansfield’s family, the other, Elizabeth Murray, is a ‘white English rose’ by comparison.

 Belle, directed by Amma Asante, is a historical drama released in 2014, inspired by the true story of that little girl, Dido Elizabeth Belle, and it charts her upbringing under Mansfield, the most senior court judge in England at the time.
-But even though Belle (played by Gugu Mbatha Raw) enjoys the privileges of nobility, the film shows how Belle’s race, gender and status as an out-of-wedlock child opened her up to racial prejudice, misogyny and quiet ridicule.
+But even though Belle (played by Gugu Mbatha-Raw) enjoys the privileges of nobility, the film shows how Belle’s race, gender and status as an out-of-wedlock child opened her up to racial prejudice, misogyny and quiet ridicule.
 Belle has been celebrated for its nuanced portrayal of an African-descended woman navigating the limitations of British society.

 AdvertisementADVERTISEMENT

 Today, we now know that it wouldn’t be the last time we’ll watch a portrayal of this kind because of more recent period dramas such as Queen Charlotte: A Bridgerton Story (2023) and The Woman King (2022).
-Amma Asante has gone on to produce other period dramas that celebrate the Black-European experience such as A United Kingdom (2016), another biographical film based on the true-life romance of Seretse Khama, heir to the throne of the Bangwato Tribe in Serowe, modern-day Botswana, with his British wife Ruth Williams Khama.
+Amma Asante has gone on to direct other period dramas that celebrate the Black-European experience such as A United Kingdom (2016), another biographical film based on the true-life romance of Seretse Khama, heir to the throne of the Bangwato Tribe in Serowe, modern-day Botswana, with his British wife Ruth Williams Khama.
 It looks at how their marriage put his kingdom into political and diplomatic turmoil.
-And then there’s the controversial Where Hands Touch (2018) which is set in Nazi Germany and tells the story of mixed-raced girl Leyna and Lutz, a German soldier from the Hitler Youth.
+And then there’s the controversial Where Hands Touch (2018) which is set in Nazi Germany and tells the fictional story of mixed-raced girl Leyna and Lutz, a German soldier from the Hitler Youth.

-For someone who grew up watching period dramas, especially those linked to my Sierra Leonean heritage such as Amistad or Blood Diamond, Belle was the first time I saw a Black or mixed-race woman dressed in the extravagant fashion of a bygone era—an era in which I had never imagined Black people existed at all in Britain.
+For someone who grew up watching period dramas, especially those linked to my Sierra Leonean heritage such as Amistad (1997) or Blood Diamond (2006), Belle was the first time I saw a Black or mixed-race woman dressed in the extravagant fashion of a bygone era—an era in which I had never imagined Black people existed at all in Britain.
 Writer Afua Hirsch alludes to this in her 2018 book Brit-ish: On Race, Identity and Belonging, when she and her friends discussed sepia portraits of well-to-do Black British women during Victorian and Edwardian times in a Whatsapp group.
 “It’s as if they are prompting us to reset some old, deep insecurity about our exclusion from history, which according to almost every other book, film, and period drama we have ever read is total.
 Until we saw these pictures, we had not felt particularly aware of their absence… It didn’t occur to the members of my group to miss something we didn’t know was available.”
-Thanks to scholars like David Olusoga’s Bafta-Award-winning series, Black and British: A Forgotten History (2018) which highlights that Black British history dates back to the Roman period, or Olivette Otelle’s African Europeans: An Untold History (2020) that looks at the overlooked history of Africans in Europe, tracing their presence from ancient times to the modern era, I, like many other Black Britons, now understand the former assumption to be untrue.
+Thanks to David Olusoga’s Bafta-Award-winning series, Black and British: A Forgotten History (2018) which highlights that Black British history dates back to the Roman period, or Olivette Otelle’s African Europeans: An Untold History (2020) that looks at the overlooked history of Africans in Europe, tracing their presence from ancient times to the modern era, I, like many other Black Britons, now understand the former assumption to be untrue.

 AdvertisementADVERTISEMENT